 Now I have not simply selected the newest of social media books because some of the “older” social media books are still relevant, especially those that focused more on concepts and less on specific tactics.
 For that reason, don’t be afraid to buy a book if it wasn’t published recently.
 Remember, many of these social media books are either textbooks being used in universities or are often talked about amongst social media professionals, so you’ll want to play “catch up” if you haven’t read some of the older social media books.
-For those of you sensitive to age, I have listed the social media books that were published or re-issued most recently with the oldest social media books at the bottom of each category.

-SOCIAL MEDIA BOOKS ON MARKETING
+SOCIAL MEDIA MARKETING

 The New Rules of Marketing and PR: How to Use Social Media, Blogs, News Releases, Online Video, and Viral Marketing to Reach Buyers Directly

 The classic book that was originally published back in 2008 (where were you in social media in 2008?!?!?) is now on its 7th edition that was published in 2020 to maintain its freshness.
 This book deserves to be on every social media bookshelf.
 A book that covers both marketing and public relations and emphasizes the directness of marketing to your customers over the social web, it includes a plethora of case studies and is all encompassing in scope.
 Indeed, social media marketing is about the “new rules,” and one of the established thought leaders in social media reminds us of his relevance with this work.
 Informative, conversational, and entertaining, The New Rules of Marketing and PR is a pleasant and satisfying read for all.